Bhumihar

-The Bhumihars claim Brahmin status, and are also referred to as 'Bhumihar Brahmin'.
-In Bihar, they are also known as 'Babhan' and they have also been called 'Bhuinhar'.

-The Bhumihars were a land-owning group of eastern India in the 20th century, and controlled some small princely states and zamindari estates in the region.
-However, vast majority among them were tenants and middle peasants.
-The Bhumihar community played an important role in the peasant movements of India, and was active in politics of Bihar in the 20th century.
-But, in the wake of consolidation of the OBCs in the state, their decline in political circle took place in the post independence India.
-By 1990s, they, along with the other upper castes were replaced by some of the dominant OBC castes as the political elites of the state.
+They have traditionally been a land-owning group of eastern India, and controlled some small princely states and zamindari estates in the region in the early 20th century.
+They played an important role in the peasant movements and politics of Bihar.
+They claim Brahmin status, although their varna has been subject to much debate.

 Etymology

 The word bhūmihār is of relatively recent origin, first used in the records of United Provinces of Agra and Oudh in 1865.
-It derives from the words bhūmi ("land") and hāra ("one who seizes or confiscates"), referring to the caste's landowner status.
+It derives from the word bhūmi ("land"), referring to the caste's landowner status.
 The term Bhumihar Brahmin was adopted by the community in the late 19th century to emphasise their claim of belonging to the priestly Brahmin class.
 The alternate name Babhan has been described as an apabhramsha for brāhmaṇ (Brahmin).

 History

 As with many castes in India, there are numerous myths regarding the origins of the Bhumihar community.
-One legend claims that their ancestors were Brahmins who were set up to take the place of the Kshatriyas slain by Parashurama but some non-Bhumihars have implied that they are the mixed-race offspring of Brahmin men and Kshatriya women.
-Other legends state that they are the offspring of a union between Rajput men and Brahmin women, or that they derive from Brahman-Buddhists who lost their high position in Hindu society.
+One legend states that they are the offspring of a union between Rajput men and Brahmin women, while according to another, they derive from Brahman-Buddhists who lost their high position in Hindu society.
 The Bhumihars themselves dislike these narratives involving "hybridity" or "fallen status", and claim to be pure Brahmins.

+Another legend states that they are the descendants of the sixth incarnation of Vishnu, Parashurama.
+As Parashurama was a Brahmin who carried out warfare like a Kshatriya, Bhumihars thus claim the traits of both the varnas.

 By the 16th century, the Bhumihars controlled vast stretches of land in eastern India, particularly in north Bihar.
 By the late eighteenth century, along with Bihari Rajputs, they had established themselves as the most prominent landholders of the region.
 Oral legends suggest that along with Muslims and Rajputs, they displaced the Bhar and Chero natives of the region.
 The weakening of the Mughal suzerainty over the region gave rise to several small Bhumihar states.
 For example, the revenue contractors for the Mughal province of Awadh declared themselves the Maharaja of Benares.
 They successfully defended their independence against the Nawab of Awadh in the 1750s and 1760s, before becoming a British dependency.
 Other princely states and fiefdoms ruled by Bhumihars included Bettia, Tekari, Hathwa, Tamukhi, Sheohar, Mahishadal, Pakur and Maheshpur.